Slins-23/bookmaps/README.md

 ## Important

 This extension uses the geolocation API at https://opencagedata.com to save bookmarks.
 You don't need it if you just want to import bookmarks saved from a JSON file.
 They have a free account quota available (2500 calls/day as of 10/29/2022).
-More details below in the section [Setting up the API](#setting-up-the-api)`Setting up the API`.
+More details below in the section [Setting up the API](#setting-up-the-api).

-The extension works only on Firefox Nightly and Developer esditions, because you will need to set the flag `xpinstall.signatures.required` from `true` to `false`, and this setting only works in these variants.
+The extension works only on Firefox Nightly and Developer editions, because you will need to set the flag `xpinstall.signatures.required` from `true` to `false`, and this setting only works in these variants.
 The extension doesn't work on Chrome, even though it theoretically should.
-More on why at the end of the `How the extension behaves` section.
+More on why at the end of the [How the extension behaves](#how-the-extension-behaves) section.

 ## About
 * If you don't care about how or why I made this extension, and just want to get it setup and ready to use or read technical details, skip this section.

-This extension was made a couple of months ago, primarily because I have a hobby of going through Google Street View in places that interest me for whatever reason, and I used to save the URLs of the places that I found particularly interesting, inside text files.
+This extension was made a couple of months ago, primarily because I have a hobby of going through Google Street View in places that interest me for whatever reason, and I used to save their URLs inside text files.
 The other reason was that I have never made a browser extension, so I wanted to experiment with that.

-Being my first browser extension and not knowing exactly how to get what I wanted to do at many times, this extension is full of workarounds, unnecessary lines of code and redundant code, that I now know how to improve as I've become familiarized with how certain things work.
-All of which can easily be refactored and become more concise, less bloated and more straightforward, as well as more consistent and with less bugs.
+Being my first browser extension and not knowing exactly how to get what I wanted to at many times, this extension is full of workarounds, unnecessary lines of code and redundant code, that I now know how to improve as I've become familiarized with how certain things work.
+All of which can easily be refactored and become more concise, less bloated, and more straightforward, as well as more consistent and with less bugs.

 However, since this is not meant to be a perfect browser extension and I've made it primarily for both personal usage and learning experience, I don't expect to make changes to this project soon enough, as I have other priorities.

-I'm uploading this today (10/29/2022), and have fixed tons of critical issues, inconsistencies, and added small features that makes it easier for the end user over the last ~2 weeks to get it ready for Github, but 80% of what is being published has already been mostly finished and working well enough for the last ~3-4 months.
+I'm uploading this today (10/29/2022), as I have fixed tons of critical issues, inconsistencies, and added small features that makes it easier for the end user over the last ~2 weeks to get it ready for Github, but 80% of what is being uploaded has already been mostly finished and working well enough for the last ~3-4 months.

 It is nowhere near polished enough to be published, has missing features and bugs.
 Not to mention a not very captivating user interface, but it's at the very least functional and serves its purpose.
 However, since it has been a while that I've made and have been using it without many issues, being my first browser extension and useful for me, I decided to upload it here.

-Also, Google hasn't yet broken anything, which will eventually happen in the future as they update their services.
+Also, Google hasn't yet broken anything, which will eventually happen as they update their services.
 So, be aware that if Google decides to update Google Maps/Google Street View, it will possibly break, depending on the changes made.
 The fix should be relatively simple if it doesn't change much, as simply updating the elements' selectors might suffice.
 Changes in the URL formatting/encoding might also break the extension.

 ## Setting up the API

-This API is what allows the extension to separate bookmarks based on their geographic details, which is what it provides given the latitude and longitude as parameters.

 ***You can still use the extension without an API key.
 However, you won't be able to bookmark things yourself.
 You will need to import bookmarks from other people or ones that you've exported yourself.*** This is the only limitation if you don't have a valid API key set.
-More about exporting is explained in the `Exporting` section below.
+More about exporting is explained in the [Exporting](#exporting) section below.

+This API is what allows the extension to separate bookmarks based on their geographic details, which is what it provides given the latitude and longitude as parameters.

 A free account gives you a quota of `2500` calls per day (as of 10/29/2022), which should be more than enough for the average user.
-Everytime a bookmark gets added directly through Google Maps/Street View or from their URLs/coordinates in the extension page, a call is made to the API.
+Every time a bookmark gets added directly through Google Maps/Street View or from their URLs/coordinates in the extension page, a call is made to the API.
 Calls are made in the `get_bookmark` function in the `dist/scripts/background/main.js` file.

-Importing bookmarks from JSON data in the format that the extension exports (more at the `Export` section) does not make calls to the API, as the bookmarks are already set up, thus not needing an API key setup if that's all you need.
+Importing bookmarks from JSON data in the format that the extension exports (more at the [Exporting](#exporting) section) does not make calls to the API, as the bookmarks are already set up, thus not needing an API key setup if that's all you need.
 You can sign up for a free account at https://opencagedata.com.

 ![extensionapisignup_before0](https://user-images.githubusercontent.com/35003248/198834774-b8beb204-c1db-47a1-a648-9f5cac2613f2.png)
 ![extensionapisignup_before1](https://user-images.githubusercontent.com/35003248/198834776-837663f1-0021-45ab-8fa4-2a0b3223fdff.png)